 The Three P Holiday & Dive Resort has beautiful rooms and cottages.
 Since they’re the only dive shop on this side of Romblon, they can easily get fully-booked.
 You can coordinate with them via email for reservations.
 I would suggest getting in touch with them via mobile for quicker responses.

-The diving resort in Romblon is Romblon Fun Divers.
+Another diving resort in Romblon Province is Romblon Fun Divers.
 They are located on Alad Island.
 To get there you must take a 10-minute boat ride from the Provincial Capitol of Romblon.

 While Romblon Fun Divers is a relative newcomer in town, they are not new to diving.
 The owners used to run a dive shop in El Nido, Palawan, so they have experience with the hospitality industry and running a dive center.
 They also have good reviews online so I wouldn’t hesitate scuba diving with them either.